App Volumes architecture

 Failover

-- Perform a rescan of that datastore.
-If the datastore was the default Writable Volume location, App Volumes Manager automatically picks up the user entitlements after the old assignment information has been cleaned up.
+If the storage location was the default Writable Volume location, App Volumes Manager automatically picks up the user entitlements after the old assignment information has been cleaned up.

 Summary and additional resources